CDWimmer/PyAHHH/README.md

 ```
 python main.py demo/test.ahhh
 ```
-on linux you'll probably have to specify your python version like `python3.8 ...`
+on linux you'll probably have to specify your python version like `python3.8 ...` or better yet make a venv.

 #### Debug Mode